 The Dual Credit Program allows Lewis-Clark State College and area high schools the opportunity to work together to offer college courses to high school students in an effort to provide them an early start on their college goals.
-The program’s success is based on the partnership between qualified high school instructors and our various academic divisions.

 The Dual Credit Program remunerates the school districts for each course which has been formally articulated and approved based upon student enrollment as of the last working day in September (Fall semester) and the last working day in February (Spring semester).
 Payments are processed at the end of the academic year and only when all final grades have been submitted to LCSC.